Recommended Resources on Transgender

 These resources offer a general Christian response to the topic or tackle one of the big practical questions.

-Andrew Walker, God and the Transgender Debate: What Does the Bible Actually Say About Gender Identity?
+Andrew Walker, God, and the Transgender Debate: What Does the Bible Actually Say About Gender Identity?
 (I)

-Probably the best popular-level overall treatment of the topic currently available.
 Walker covers most of the key elements of the conversation including the right heart response, what the Bible says, how the church should respond and the big practical questions.
 There is a particularly helpful chapter on talking to children about gender.

 Mark Yarhouse, Understanding Gender Dysphoria: Navigating Transgender Issues in a Changing Culture (I)